desmos-labs/desmos/docs/developers/msgs/profiles/cancel-dtag-transfer-request.md

   "type": "desmos/MsgCancelDTagTransferRequest",
   "value": {
-    "sender": "<Desmos address that sent the DTag's request>", "owner": "<Desmos address of the DTag owner>"
+    "sender": "<Desmos address that sent the DTag's request>", "receiver": "<Desmos address of the DTag owner>"
   }
 }
 ````